 A Simple Campaign Page Structure and Formula

-Alright, now that we’ve shared some general tips and tricks with you, let’s start getting a little more specific about how to create an awesome, persuasive fundraising campaign page.
+Alright, now that we’ve shared some design and formatting tips and tricks with you, let’s start getting a little more specific about how to create an awesome, persuasive fundraising campaign page.

 We’ll show you how to use a simple “1-2-3-4 Formula” to craft a campaign page that gets you more donations.